Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 method first when training custom models.

 #### Training with labels
-A model trained with labels uses supervised learning to recognize values you specify by adding labels to your training forms.
+A model trained with labels uses machine learning to recognize values you specify by adding labels to your training forms.
 The learning algorithm uses a label file you provide to learn what fields are found at various locations in the form, and learns to recognize just those values.